oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Settings.md

 These settings are workspace-specific.
 Security: the scripts will not run on other computers, unless the user settings file copied there too.

 #### Startup scripts
-List of scripts to run when this program started and/or loaded this workspace.
+List of scripts to run when this app started and/or loaded this workspace.
 The format is CSV.
 A delay can be specified in second column.
 Example:

 ```